 Reps and Sets: Perform three to four sets to near failure.

 Benefits of the Towel Pull-Up

-- Improves the size and strength of your forearms.
+- This move improves the size and strength of your forearms.

 - The neutral grip is easier on your shoulders.

-- Trains your gripping strength like with most pulling movements and crushing grip strength due to the act of squeezing the towel.
+- You’ll train your gripping strength like with most pulling movements and crushing grip strength due to the act of squeezing the towel.